-As LL100 fuel burns, TEL naturally degrades to lead oxide which is what increases the octane rating.
-The problem with that oxide is that it is a solid up to 900 degrees Celsius within the engine.
-Deposits are electrically conductive and is corrosive.
-To stop deposits from forming, ethylene dibromide is added to LL100.
-The purpose of ethylene dibromide is to react it with lead oxide to form lead bromide which is a more volatile and a gas around 200 to 250 degrees Celsius (Refer to the figure below).
-The temperature is low enough to ensure that lead is completely removed from the engine as a gas.
+- As LL100 fuel burns, TEL naturally degrades to lead oxide which increases the octane - Deposits are formed due to lead oxides high melting point; these deposits are electrically conductive and is corrosive. - To prevent deposits forming, ethylene dibromide is used to react with lead oxide to form lead bromide which is a more volatile and a gas around a lower temperature to ensure that lead will be fully exhausted from the engine.
+(Refer to the figure below).

-The gas exhausted from engine goes back to the solid phase as it cools in the atmosphere in which lead exists/evolves into different leaded compounds and ions.
-The leaded compounds travel long distances in the air before going into the soil and possibly groundwater.
-Exposure to these lead sources will lead to disruptions of tightly regulated processes due to lead stronger a binding affinity compared to these metal ions (Ca2+, Mg, Zn, Fe, et...) which are known to be involved within functions in biological systems.
-Ultimately being harmful to humans and the environment.
+- Exhausted gas cools to the solid phase in the atmosphere where the lead exists/evolves into different leaded compounds and ions. - Leaded compounds travel long distances in the air before going into the soil and possibly groundwater. - Exposure to these lead sources will lead to disruptions of tightly regulated processes due to lead stronger a binding affinity compared to these metal ions (Ca2+, Mg, Zn, Fe, et...) which are known to be involved within functions in biological systems.